xushengfeng/eSearch/README_en.md

 # The installation package and unzipped directory will be generated in the build directory
 ```

-### Modifying installed programs

-First press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd>, or in the menu bar - Literacy - Developer Tools Open the developer tools for debugging.
-Modify the debugging to know that you are happy with it, before making changes to the source code.

-Source location [the location prompted in the settings to run]

 ## Launch

 Open eSearch in your launcher and it will appear in the tray.
 Gnome users need to install the [appindicator](https://extensions.gnome.org/extension/615/appindicator-support/) plugin